thecristidima/chip8/README.md

 *This section is meant to document issues I ran into while writing the emulator.
 I doubt anyone else will read this, but I'm sure it'll help me when I make the same mistake later on when working on other projects.*

 - Debugging is a mess, need to work out some way of dumping out data in a readable format
+- Could not get screen to render correctly with SDL2 until I checked user input; Didn't bother to read the documentation (of course), but I still think this should've worked.